fh2019ustc/DocTr/README.md

     ```
     python inference.py
     ```

+### Evaluation (Image Metrics):
+We use the same evaluation code as [DocUNet](https://www3.cs.stonybrook.edu/~cvl/docunet.html) based on Matlab 2019a.
+Please compare the scores according to your Matlab version.

 ### Citation

 If you find this code useful for your research, please use the following BibTeX entry.